PROTOTYPES

 Stampede (rolls at 100,000 instead of 10,000)

-Tumbleweeds - John Hardie has had this for years LINK, as does Matt Reichert LINK
+Tumbleweeds - John Hardie has had this for years (LINK), as does Matt Reichert (LINK)

-Wing War - LINK
+Wing War - (LINK)

-the source code for over a decade but has yet to do anything with it LINK
+Madden Football - Jose "wonder007" Artiles has had a copy of the source code for over a decade but has yet to do anything with it (LINK)

 smiley face 7800 diagnostic - John Hardie